 Format: Originally recorded on 2 sound cassettes.
 Reformatted in 2010 as 3 digital wav files.
 Duration is 2 hr., 1 min.

-Collection Summary: An interview of Hans Joachim Barschel conducted 1994 Sept.
-14, by Robert F. Brown, for the Archives of American Art.
+Summary: An interview with Hans Joachim Barschel conducted 1994 September 14, by Robert F. Brown, for the Archives of American Art.

 Barschel discusses his childhood during World War I and the 1920s in two Berlin suburbs, Charlottenburg and Pankow, as the son of a civil engineer and his wife, whose father was a factory foreman; the contrast of the ludicrous militarism of the late Wilhelmine Germany with the straightened but liberalized circumstances of life in the Weimar Republic which followed; and his first acquaintance with foreign cultures during a 1929 excursion with his free-spirited aunt and uncle.